JijaProGamer/youtube-selfbot-api/README.md

 // You must call initWatcher before this await api.likeVideo(page)

+// Dislikes or removes a like on the page
+// You must call initWatcher before this await api.dislikeVideo(page)

 // pauses the video on a page
 // You must call initWatcher before this await api.pauseVideo(page)